DaniDev94/bouncing-ball-rive-animation/README.md

 npm dev
 ```

-compiles and no auto-reloads for production
+Compiles and no auto-reloads for production

 ```
 npm start